chrislo27/RhythmHeavenRemixEditor/docs/README.md

 ![Music Start tracker](https://i.imgur.com/qdxWqL1.png)

+If you hold **`SHIFT`** after starting to move the music start tracker, you will unlock snapping and be free to move it as precisely as needed.

 >Note: As of `v3.7.0`, the Music Start tracker only shows the seconds.
 For each beat on the track, the Music Start tracker will be at that value in **seconds**.
 (Example: putting it where beat 1 is actually puts